Cooking Gorgeous

 Why This Recipe Works?

-Crumble the feta into smaller pieces and add them to a bowl of a food processor fitted with the blade attachment.
-Add the pepper, chili, yogurt, garlic, vinegar, and olive oil, and blitz until very smooth, scraping down sides as needed.
+Crumble the feta into the bowl of a food processor fitted with the blade attachment.
+Add the roasted red pepper, chili, Greek yogurt, garlic, red wine vinegar, and olive oil.

 Feta, yoghurt, garlic and red pepper in a bowl of a food processor.